Le Père de famille

+Le Père de famille (The Father of the family) is a 1758 play by Denis Diderot.

 Diderot followed this play with a treatise on theatre entitled Discours sur la poésie dramatique.

 In 1765, the play was parodised by Antoine-Alexandre-Henri Poinsinet.

 The play was performed at the Richmond Theatre in Richmond, Virginia on the night of the fire of December 26, 1811.

 Sophia Lee (English novelist and dramatist) based her first piece, a three-act drama (produced by George Colman the Elder performed at the Haymarket Theatre on 5 August 1780), called The Chapter of Accidents, on Le père de famille.